mandarc64/EduPulse/README.md

-# Project Name: EduPulse: Capturing the Beat of Student Opinions
+# EduPulse: Capturing the Beat of Student Opinions

 ## Table of Contents
 - [Overview](#overview)